Vijayaadhithan/querix-semantic-search/docs/production_setup.md

 sudo ss -ltnp | grep -E ':(8000|11434)[[:space:]]' || echo "Application ports are free"
 ```

 Do not enable the legacy services again.
-For Docker application logs, use `docker compose logs`, not `journalctl -u gainr-api`.
+For Docker application logs, use
+`docker compose logs`, not `journalctl -u "$LEGACY_API_SERVICE"`.

 ## 3. Obtain the repository